cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-virtual-proctor/tech_deep_dive.md

             Ref: ResourcePrefix
       - RekognitionDetectOnlyPolicy: {}
 {{< / highlight >}}
 Notice that both of the Lambda functions download their code from the same CodeUri which is hosted in an AWS Solutions Builder bucket.
+The reason for this is that CloudFormation requires the Lambda code to be in an S3 bucket so that it can be accessed during the deployment.
-Importantly, each function has a different entry point (Handler) to the same code.
+It is also important to notice that each function has a different entry point (Handler) to the same code.
 We will look at this in more detail later.

 #### Accessing the Lambda code
 To have a closer look at this Lambda code, we can either create some credentials and use the AWS CLI to download this code package, or we can just look at the source code in the GitHub repository.